 WOW!!!
-We decided this is a golden opportunity for those folks that have or have not heard about a Geisha coffee variety to try some, so we have put together 4 of the most popular Geisha coffees we stock and sell.
-Please understand these are all very limited imports coming into the United States and we were fortunate enough to be able to purchase these for you our valued customers.
-You will receive 4 - 2 oz. pouches, each pouch will make 10-12 standard cups of coffee.
+We decided this is a golden opportunity for those folks who have or have not heard about a Geisha coffee variety to try some.
+We have put together 4 of the most popular Geisha coffees that we stock and sell.
+Please understand, these are all very limited imports coming into the United States and we were fortunate enough to be able to purchase these for you, our valued customers.
+You will receive 4 - 2 oz. pouches.
+Each pouch will make 10-12 standard cups of coffee.
 Each of our Geisha coffees in this offering are medium roasted to bring out their best flavor characteristics and retain their natural sugars for your drinking enjoyment.
 You will receive:

 1.1 Peru Finca Santa Elena Geisha